LANTERN-Dev-Team/LANTERN/README.md

 # Disclaimer
-While you are required to use your public IP address, it is not collected or shared.
+**Do not share your public IP address to people you do not trust.** We are not liable for any damages that result.

 # Notes
 - Lantern is **very early** in development.
-It currently does not have any internal connection to minecraft other than basic events. [e.g. Joining a world.]
+It currently has <ins>limited connction to the Minecraft client</ins>, meaning a lot of it is still work-in-progress.
 - Lantern *does* have a license, and while we want you to feel safe using our mod, we also want to protect our work, and our users.
-- **Do not share your public IP address to people you do not trust.** We are not liable for any damages that result.

 # Error Codes